 5. Reviews the needs for capital improvements to the Meeting property and makes recommendations to Monthly Meeting concerning these needs

 6. Receives all requests for use of the Meetinghouse and keeps a calendar of such use.
 Oversees all outside parties in their use of the meetinghouse and acts as liaison for Newtown Monthly Meeting.

 7. Coordinates and directs Meeting Community work days.

-The following persons are also members of Care and Counsel, ex-officio: Clerk, Assistant Clerk of Meeting, and a representative of the Financial Oversight Committee.
+Generally meets monthly and reports monthly to Meeting for Business as needed.
+For reasons of confidentiality, service on this committee is limited to members of Newtown Meeting.
+The following persons are also members of Care and Counsel, ex-officio: Clerk, Assistant Clerk of Meeting, and a representative of the Finacial Oversight Committee.